 A fireside chat is a personal and interactive discussion involving a moderator and guest, allowing an audience to gain insights into the guest’s personal stories and thoughts on various topics. - Source: Vimeo.
 (2022)

-The term was first used to describe a series of 30 evening radio addresses given by U.S. President Franklin D. Roosevelt between 1933 and 1944.
-Since then, the concept evolved from one-way addresses to two-way debates and was popularized by tech startup community events, […] occasionally even replace solo keynotes. - Why and How to Organize Fireside Chats, Slido.
+The term is credited to a series of 30 evening radio addresses given by U.S. President Franklin D. Roosevelt between 1933 and 1944.
+The concept has since evolved from one-way addresses to two-way debates and was popularized by tech startup community events, […] occasionally even replacing solo keynotes. - Why and How to Organize Fireside Chats, Slido.
 (2018)

 Different stakeholders in open research and grassroots communities have a shared mission of making scientific knowledge freely available for public access and for the benefit of society.
 However, most of these communities operate independently of other initiatives, either lacking the capacity to build meaningful collaboration or competing for limited resources.
 This often results in scientific outputs that most users can find, but not access, or build upon in their local contexts.
 Open discussions and spaces for collaborations can contribute to individual benefit, team efforts as well as the overall sustainability of the open science ecosystem [Sha21].

 The Turing way Fireside Chat series will facilitate discussions on topics of broader interest, create shared spaces for cross-community collaborations and build opportunities for exchanging common experiences and resources.